Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

    * - Thesis or Dissertation\ |br|\ |lb|
        Thesis_Or_Dissertation
-     - Dissertation: a long essay on a particular subject, especially one written as a requirement for the Doctor of Philosophy degree.
+     - Dissertation: a long essay on a particular subject, especially one written as a requirement for a degree.

        Thesis: a long essay or dissertation involving personal research, written by a candidate for a college degree.